 To avoid having the zoodles get too soggy, you can drop them into the pot right before serving.
 Or you can add the zucchini noodles to each individual bowl and pour the hot soup over the top to warm them up and cook them slightly.

-Here are some more low carb or gluten free Mediterranean-inspired recipes…
+Pair this Greek soup with one or more of these low carb or gluten free Mediterranean-inspired recipes:

 - Zucchini Noodles Greek Salad